kentcdodds/old-kentcdodds.com/content/blog/common-testing-mistakes/index.md

 // __tests__/counter.js
 import React from 'react'
-// (it's hard to test implementation details with react-testing-library,
+// (it's hard to test implementation details with React Testing Library,
 //  so we'll use enzyme in this example 😅) import {mount} from 'enzyme' import {Counter} from '../counter'